shahfaidrabbani/portfolio/Readme.md

 # 🚀 Shahfaid Rabbani - Premium Portfolio Website

 A modern, premium personal portfolio website built with Next.js, TypeScript, TailwindCSS, and Framer Motion.
-Showcasing expertise as a Frontend Developer with Angular, TypeScript, and modern web technologies.
+Showcasing expertise as a Software Developer with Angular, TypeScript, and modern web technologies.

 ## ✨ Features